rodzewich/grunt-tsc/README.md

 * **type** &lt;boolean&gt;
 * **default** false

-Warn on expressions and declarations with an implied 'any' type.
+Warn on expressions and declarations with an implied "any" type.

 ### options.preserveConstEnums